MicrosoftDocs/windows-iotcore-docs/README.md

 Horizontal rules are available.
 We suggest using them sparingly to reduce clutter.
 Do not combine  horizontal rules with heading tags; some already used line styles for visual hierarchy.
+Also, do not combine notes (see below) in the middle of numbered lists.
+This messes with the numbering order.

 ## Displaying code